Buttonbush is a native perennial shrub, named for the round flower heads, which begins to bloom in early summer.

 Stems are usually multiple and branched and grow from 3 to 10 feet in height, and higher if grown as a small tree.
 Bark is smooth on young stems and scaly on older stems.
 Twigs are green initially, becoming reddish-brown with lighter lenticels.

 Leaves are opposite, elliptical in shape, stalked, entire, and 2 to 6 inches long, pointed tips and tapered at the base.
-The upper surface is smooth and glossy green; the underside is paler color with a few hair on the ribs.
+The upper surface is smooth and glossy green with lateral veins that curve upward; the underside is paler color with a few hair on the ribs.

 The inflorescence is a single globular head of flowers, on a long stalk from the terminal stem or from a leaf axil.

 Flowers: The small white 4-parted tubular flowers that grow out of the round 1 inch wide head have a long protruding style, twice the length of the corolla, which is clearly evident in the photos.
 The style has a knobby tip.
 The white corolla forms 4 lips which flare outward slightly.
 The four stamens have dark anthers and do not protrude from the corolla; the receptacle has fine white hair; the calyx is short and green with 4 teeth; each flower is sessile.
 The entire head is on a very long stalk (peduncle) from the leaf axil and terminal stem bud.

 The seed matures in those round clusters as brown nutlets about 5 mm long in the shape (iconic) of upside down pyramids.
 Seed dispersal establishes new plants.
 No special treatment is necessary for seed germination.

 Habitat: Buttonbush grows from a woody root system, with a taproot.
 It prefers moist fertile soil in full sun.
 It will grow in drier soils and in partial shade but will not flower well unless it receives enough water.
 Un-rooted cuttings can even establish new plants if other competing vegetation is removed from around the cutting.